 The Bottom Line

 The best CRE loan rates in 2026 come from term sheet competition — not from loyalty to one lender or from calling lenders one at a time.
-YieldStack generates that competition systematically, in 24–72 hours, at zero upfront cost.
-For any deal where rate matters (which is every deal), the platform pays for itself many times over in rate savings alone.
+YieldStack generates that competition systematically, at zero upfront cost: one submission, matched against 5,000+ loan programs, competing term sheets back to compare.
+For any deal where rate matters (which is every deal), competition is the lever that moves your quote.

 Get competing CRE rate quotes at YieldStack.
 Zero upfront fees — 50–100 bps at closing only.

 Stop going to lenders one at a time.
-YieldStack's AI matches your deal to 180+ lender programs and delivers competing term sheets — zero upfront fees, 50-100 bps at closing only.
+YieldStack's AI matches your deal to 5,000+ loan programs and delivers competing term sheets — zero upfront fees, 50-100 bps at closing only.